2.A.37 The Monovalent Cation:Proton Antiporter-2 (CPA2) Family

 Glutathione-regulated K+ efflux protein B, KefB; regulated by ancillary protein KefG (YheR)

 |2.A.37.1.3||The K + efflux pump, KefB (Wei et al., 2007)||Bacteria||KefB of Alkalimonas amylolytica (Q0ZAH7)|

 K+ efflux antiporter 1, chloroplastic (AtKEA1).
-Localizes to the chloroplast inner envelope membrane and is essential for normal osmoregulation (Kunz et al. 2014).
+It localizes to the chloroplast inner envelope membrane and is essential for normal osmoregulation (Kunz et al. 2014).
 It has an even number of TMSs, probably 14, with N- and C-terminal hydrophilic regulatory domains (Bölter et al. 2019).

 KEA1 of Arabidopsis thaliana

 Inner membrane protein, YbaL or KefB: glutathione-regulated potassium-efflux system protein.

 YbaL of Escherichia coli

 K+ efflux - K+:H+ antiporter 3 (AtKEA3) of 776 aas and 13 TMSs.
 Localizes to the thylakoid membrane of the chloroplast.
 It modulates pmf partitioning through H+ efflux from the lumen, which is critical for photosynthetic acclimation after transitions from high to low light intensity (Armbruster et al. 2014; Kunz et al. 2014).
 It has an even number of TMSs, probably 14 (Bölter et al. 2019), with hydrophilic N- and C-terminal regulatory domains.